Other Application Questions

 A: Yes, you do have to submit both applications.

 The web-based portion of the departmental application includes: Basic information, Prerequisite Information, and Test Score(s) Information.
-The portions submitted in paper form are: (1) a completed Application Checklist, (2) a copy of the confirmation page from your university (CSU Mentor) application or Change of Objective form, (3) printed copy of your responses to the departmental web-based application, (4) Personal Statement, (5) Resume, (6) prerequisite completion information and course substitution forms (if necessary), two completed recommendation forms (written letters of recommendation are preferred by the School Psychology program), and (7) Photocopies of all transcripts and any applicable test scores.
+The portions submitted in paper form are: (1) a completed Application Checklist, (2) a copy of the confirmation page from your university (Cal State Apply) application or Change of Objective form, (3) printed copy of your responses to the departmental web-based application, (4) Personal Statement, (5) Resume, (6) prerequisite completion information and course substitution forms (if necessary), two completed recommendation forms (written letters of recommendation are preferred by the School Psychology program), and (7) Photocopies of all transcripts and any applicable test scores.

 Q: Do I need to submit both electronic and paper applications by the departmental application deadline?